 - Providing unpaid family caregivers with supports and knowledge to continue providing care while also taking care of themselves.

-- Helping people remain at home for as long as possible, and to maintain independent living without Medicaid long-term services and supports.
+- Helping people remain at home for as long as possible, and to maintain independent living.

 MAC provides support for unpaid family caregivers caring for Medicaid-eligible people who are not currently accessing Medicaid long-term services and supports.
 MAC helps unpaid family caregivers provide high-quality care for their loved ones, while also tending to their own health and well-being.